laydinbakar/FEniCS_installation/lecture_notes/01-read_xdmf.md

 # Convert `msh` file into `xdmf` format
-We need [this script](https://github.com/laydinbakar/FEniCS_installation/tree/main/scripts/xdmf2msh.py) to convert a mesh from `msh` to `xdmf` format.
+We need [this script](https://github.com/laydinbakar/FEniCS_installation/blob/main/scripts/msh2xdmf.py) to convert a mesh from `msh` to `xdmf` format.
 Download it into the directory where your mesh file is in.
 Later, run the following command on Ubuntu Terminal on the same directory.
 ```
-python3 msh2xdmf.py --mesh_name your-mesh-file-name --dim 2
+python3 msh2xdmf.py --mesh_name mesh-file-name --dim 2
-python3 msh2xdmf.py --mesh_name your-mesh-file-name --dim 3
+python3 msh2xdmf.py --mesh_name mesh-file-name --dim 3

 ```
 for a 2D mesh or a 3D mesh respectively.